 In conclusion, Nrf2 senses the levels of oxidative stress in the human body and ultimately helps promote the regulation of antioxidant and detoxifying enzymes and genes.
 Because chronic inflammation caused by increased levels of oxidative stress has been associated with neurodegenerative diseases, Nrf2 can play an essential role in the treatment of health issues like Alzheimer’s disease, among others.
 The scope of our information is limited to chiropractic and spinal health issues.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Knee pain is a well-known symptom which can occur due to a variety of knee injuries and/or conditions, including sports injuries.
 The knee is one of the most complex joints in the human body as it is made-up of the intersection of four bones, four ligaments, various tendons, two menisci, and cartilage.
 According to the American Academy of Family Physicians, the most common causes of knee pain include patellar subluxation, patellar tendinitis or jumper’s knee, and Osgood-Schlatter disease.
 Although knee pain is most likely to occur in people over 60 years old, knee pain can also occur in children and adolescents.
 Knee pain can be treated at home following the RICE methods, however, severe knee injuries may require immediate medical attention, including chiropractic care.

-The information herein on "Nrf2 Signaling Pathway: Pivotal Roles in Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Nrf2 Signaling Pathway: Pivotal Roles in Inflammation" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.